University of Malaya: Vice-chancellors

-In literature and the arts, five Malaysian National Laureates have studied in UM which include writer and Tokoh Akademi Negara Muhammad Haji Salleh, novelists Anwar Ridhwan and Siti Zainon Ismail, writer Baha Zain and the first female recipient of the award, Zurinah Hassan.
-Moreover, various UM alumnus have won the Southeast Asian Writers Award, including novelists such as Malim Ghozali PK and author Rex Shelley.
-Notable early Malaysian feminist authors such as Anis Sabirin and Adibah Amin are also associated with the university.

 Student life

 Student bodies

-The University of Malaya's campus student bodies, known as University of Malaya Students' Union (UMSU) are elected by the students to have representatives engaging in policies and matters relating to student affairs.
+The UM's campus student bodies, known as Universiti Malaya Students' Union (UMSU) are elected by the students to have representatives engaging in policies and matters relating to student affairs.
 As such the elections, known as 'PRKUM' which is acronym for Pilihanraya Kampus Universiti Malaya in Malay language is seen as a precursor to a student leader.
 Whilst prior elections before 2019 was organised by the Student Affairs Department of the university, the first election managed by the students was conducted on 4 March 2019, marking a historic first whereby an all student affair made the elections a milestone.
 Suara Siswa, a pro-student group won the elections which saw 61% of 13,671 students cast their votes.

-Sports

-Badminton is generally popular in Malaysia.
-In UM, such facilities are managed by the Sports Centre.
-Badminton and tennis courts are regularly used, while the swimming pool available is Olympic-sized.
-Outdoor gymnasiums are also scattered around the campus, such as near UM Varsity Green Football Field and First Residential College.
-Kayaking is also popular among students.
+UM also has its own radio station, UMalaya Radio which is under the auspices of its Student & Alumni Affairs Division.